composer/composer/doc/04-schema.md

 ### autoload-dev <span>(root-only)</span>

-This section allows to define autoload rules for development purpose.
+This section allows to define autoload rules for development purposes.

-If you're generating classmaps from your PSR-0 namespaces, you're probably concerned about performance, if so, you'll also don't want your test classes to be mixed up with your regular classes in those classmaps.
+Classes needed to run the test suite should not be included in the main autoload rules to avoid polluting the autoloader in production and when other people use your package as a dependency.

-Therefore, it is a good idea to rely on a dedicated path for your unit tests.
+Therefore, it is a good idea to rely on a dedicated path for your unit tests and to add it within the autoload-dev section.

 Example:

     {
         "autoload": {
-            "psr-0": { "MyLibrary": "src/" }
+            "psr-4": { "MyLibrary\\": "src/" }
         },
         "autoload-dev": {
-            "psr-0": { "MyLibrary\\Tests": "tests/" }
+            "psr-4": { "MyLibrary\\Tests": "tests/" }
         }
     }